Ninja243/DSA-Assignment-1/README.md

 # DSA-Assignment-1
-The first assignment I've gotten for DSA610S.
+The first assignment we've gotten for DSA610S.

 ## Layout
 Main class manages networks (Stars).
 The Star class contains server and client classes which should be able to communicate with one another.